lucav76/Fibry/README.md

 Fibry aims to replicate some of the features of the Erlang Actor System in Java.
 Fibry allows you to send code to be executed in the thread/fiber of an actor, a mechanism similar to the one used in Chromium.

-The current line of development is meant to make Fibry useful on the creation of video games supporting *online multi-players* functionalities.
+The current line of development is meant to make Fibry useful on the creation of IoT products and video games supporting *online multi-players* functionalities.

 Simplicity first, flexibility second
 ===